 The benefits associated with these themes are directly related to a reduction in carbon emissions through waste management service decisions and therefore a reduction in climate change impact.
-The main reason for the positive impact across these themes is a result of better use of resources (including a reduction in municipal waste) as waste moves up the waste hierarchy and is diverted from landfill.
+The main reason for the positive impact across these themes is a result of better use of resources (including a reduction in municipal waste) as waste moves up the waste hierarchy and is diverted from landfill (and subsequent methane reduction).